Tuesday, 26 August 2025

 The links which I have included in the sidebar of this blog have mostly been updated to show which ranges are no longer available.

-I decided to do a quick summary of ranges which I am aware of.
+I decided to do a quick summary of 15mm ranges which include figures for the main periods I have covered in this blog.
+I have already edited it to add ranges as I have remembered them or which others have reminded me of.
 I'll try to remember to update it when necessary.
+(Last edited Sept 2025)

 Blue Moon from Old Glory